 Cardarine (also called GW-501516) was first developed in the early 1990s by pharmaceutical companies Glaxo Smith Kline and Ligand to stop the growth of tumors in the colon, prostate, and breast.
-However, during the drug’s early clinical trials, researchers discovered that it also affected the body’s lipid levels.
+However, during GW501516 early clinical trials, researchers discovered that it also affected the body’s lipid levels.
 That’s why when it was first released, it was marketed as a way to control bad cholesterol or LDL’s.

 By the mid-1990s, Cardarine was being used by bodybuilders and professional athletes around the world.
 Then in 2007, a study discovered that mice who were injected with GW501516 had higher physical performance levels.
 Soon, athletes were using Cardarine as a doping agent – including several members of the 2008 Olympic teams.
-This prompted the World Anti-Doping Agency (WADA) and several sports commissions to ban Cardarine.
+This prompted the World Anti-Doping Agency (WADA) and several sports commissions to ban the supplement.

 But if you’re not trying to win a gold medal, and all you want to do is to bulk up and burn your fat, Cardarine should be one of the supplements to consider.
 For many bodybuilders, its benefits make it one of the best in the market.

 - Increases muscle strength

 - Improves workout recovery

 HOW DOES CARDARINE HELP IMPROVE TRAINING?